 - Bulked data deadline, which indicates the limit of time for the consumer to fetch bulked data after receiving a notification that the data is available.
 Applicable when the fetch flag is set to true.

-- Notification Clubbing – the number of Notifications from a Data Source to be bulked before sending a notification containing the bulked data to the Consumer.
+- Notification Event Clubbing as defined in Clause 5A.4, indicates the number of notifications from a data source to be bulked before sending a notification containing the bulked data to the Consumer.
 Applicable when the Fetch Flag=False.

-- Processing rules: an aggregation level (e.g., per UEs, per AoI) per type of feature; anonymization rules (e.g., anonymization of UE identifications).
+- Processing rules: the types of data manipulation to be applied for the requested bulked data and comprises: geographical aggregation level (e.g., per UEs, per AoI), temporal aggregation (i.e., per minute, per hour); anonymization rules (e.g., anonymization of UE identifications).

 - A Notification Target Address (+ Notification Correlation ID), where the Notification Correlation ID is the unique identification for the bulked data being generated for the requesting consumer.

 - ADRF ID or NWDAF ID (or ADRF Set ID or NWDAF Set ID) storing historical data (optional).
 If know to the consumer, this may be specified to direct a DCCF or an NWDAF to the repository containing historical data.

+- (Optional) ADRF information indicating whether the collected data for the generation of the bulked data are to be stored in an ADRF, and optionally an ADRF ID.

+- (Optional, in case the requested data is Event IDs) Data Source identification to collect the data, e.g. NF Instance (or NF Set) ID from which the data needs to be collected.

 The output parameter of the Nnwdaf_DataManagement_Subscribe or Ndccf_DataManagement_Subscribe, or Nadrf_DataManagement_Subscribe service operation comprise the subscription correlation ID, which identifies the requested bulked data.

-The input parameters of Nnwdaf_DataManagement_Notify or Ndccf_DataManagement_Notify, or Nmfaf_DataManagement_Notify, or Nadrf_DataManagement_Notify service operation shall contain the notification correlation ID, and the generated bulked when the fetch flag = false.
-When the fetch flag = true the notifications will contain the notfication correlation ID and a target address where the data may be retrieved..
+The input parameters of Nnwdaf_DataManagement_Notify or Ndccf_DataManagement_Notify, or Nmfaf_DataManagement_Notify, or Nadrf_DataManagement_Notify service operation shall contain the Notification Correlation ID, and the generated bulked data when the fetch flag = false.
+When the fetch flag = true the notifications will contain the Notification Correlation ID, the Fetch Correlation ID and a target address where the generated bulked data may be retrieved.
+In case of unsuccessful bulked data generation, the notification will contain an indication of an unsuccessful bulked data generation, optionally with expired bulked data deadline.

-The input parameters for the service operation Nnwdaf_DataManagement_Fetch or Ndccf_DataManagement_Fetch, or Nmfaf_DataManagement_Fetch, or Nadrf_DataManagement_Fetch include: the subscription correlation ID (+ Notfication Correlation ID), which identifies the requested bulked data.
+The input parameters for the service operation Nnwdaf_DataManagement_Fetch or Ndccf_DataManagement_Fetch, or Nmfaf_DataManagement_Fetch, or Nadrf_DataManagement_Fetch include: the Notification correlation ID (+ list of Fetch Correlation ID), which identifies the requested bulked data.

 The output parameters for the service operation Nnwdaf_DataManagement_Fetch include: